 This announcement has received little attention, but it is significant — both for the fight against jihadist groups in the Sahel region and for the future of European defense cooperation.
 It provides an insight into a new approach to the project of building European defense, one that does not necessarily rely on the structures or complex institutional settings of the European Union, but instead focuses on pragmatic and operational cooperation between states.

-This article was originally published by the Danish Insitute for International Studies (DIIS) on 15 June 2017.
+This article was originally published by the Danish Institue for International Studies (DIIS) on 14 November 2018.

 EU defence cooperation suffers from a lack of strategic purpose.
 This challenge offers an opportunity for smaller members such as Denmark to stress that PESCO supported by Germany and the French EI2 initiative are not and should not be competitive models.

 Starting from different points of departure, the Nordic countries are coming closer together regarding their outlook on security, due to a perceived Russian threat and lack of American leadership.
 Multilateral forums like NATO, the EU and the UN remain their best chance of contributing to defining and addressing threats to their own and global stability.

 This article was originally published by the Norwegian Institute of International Affairs (NUPI) in 2018.